surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 3.55.0-rc.3 =
+= 3.55.0 =

-(2018/03/03) Fixed the missing 'og:image:width' and 'og:image:height' meta tags.
+(2018/03/04) Fixed the missing 'og:image:width' and 'og:image:height' meta tags.
 Refactored the NextGEN Gallery module to add support for NextCellent Gallery image slugs in the WP_Query pid value (Pro version).

-= 3.54.0 =

-(2018/02/24) Added a new informational notice when there are pending updates for the WPSSO Core plugin and/or its extensions.
-Added a wrapper method / function around getimagesize() to manage connection timeouts using PHP's cURL library.